On this page

 You can make a non-concessional contribution as a single lump sum or as lots of smaller contributions throughout the year – it’s up to you.

-You don’t need to notify the ATO you are making a non-concessional contribution, since most super funds usually assume voluntary member contributions are non-concessional contributions unless you inform them otherwise.
+You don’t need to notify your fund you are making a non-concessional contribution, they will assume voluntary member contributions are non-concessional unless you inform them otherwise.